Login to Complete a Submission. Use the "My Account" tab above to create an account.

 - Is session title, summary, and concept compelling and unique?

 - Originality and innovation of proposal; timeliness of information.

 - Breadth and depth of topic—appropriate for the audience and the length of the presentation.

 - Tangible tools and takeaways—and an answer to the question, “so now, what?”

 - Past speaking evaluations and experience.

-Potential speakers agree to abide by all HFMA requirements and deadlines, including use of the official HFMA conference PowerPoint® template and observance of guidelines relative to organization logo use.
-All speakers submitted as potential presenters at the Annual Conference must have the intent of attending, registering and presenting at the meeting if the submission is accepted into the program.
+Notifications, either of acceptance or rejection, will be provided by January 4, 2019.
+Potential speakers agree to abide by all HFMA requirements and deadlines, including use of the official HFMA conference PowerPoint template and observance of guidelines relative to organization logo use.
+All speakers submitted as potential presenters at the Annual Conference must have the intent of attending, registering, paying sponsorship fee and presenting at the meeting if the submission is accepted into the program.
 Repeated and consecutive last-minute cancellations by presenters may result in future submissions being denied.

 Questions?
 Contact firstname.lastname@example.org